How to Replace a Dishwasher Drain Hose (Step-by-Step, 2026)

 How do I know if my dishwasher drain hose needs replacing?

-Replace the drain hose if you see visible cracks, brittleness, or hardening in the hose material; if the connection fittings have cracked or separated; or if the hose leaks at the junction points during the drain cycle.
-A simple kink does not require replacement: reposition the hose and secure the high loop.
+Replace the drain hose if you see visible cracks, brittleness, or hardening in the hose material.
+If the connection fittings have cracked or separated.
+Or if the hose leaks at the junction points during the drain cycle.
+A simple kink doesn’t require replacement: reposition the hose and secure the high loop.
 Hoses that are still structurally sound but have debris blockages can be cleared by disconnecting and flushing, not replacement.

 How long does a dishwasher drain hose last?